New Radar Satellite Constellation Improves Coverage and Access

 TerraSAR-X was launched in mid-2007 and has been in operational service since January 2008.
 As of June 2010, its “twin” TanDEM-X joined it in orbit.
 Together, the two satellites are collecting data for a global elevation model.

-For more information about TerraSAR-X and PAZ, please contact the Apollo Mapping sales team at (303) 993-3863 or email@example.com.This entry was posted in The Geospatial Times by Apollo Mapping.
+For more information about TerraSAR-X and PAZ, please contact the Apollo Mapping sales team at (303) 993-3863 or firstname.lastname@example.org.The Geospatial Times by Apollo Mapping.
 Bookmark the permalink.